Den Watts: Arrest and demise

 However, at the beginning of 1988 Anita Dobson decided that she wanted to move on after three years of playing Angie.
 She made her final appearance in May that year.
 Leslie Grantham had also decided that he wanted to move on, but Julia Smith didn't want the programme to suffer the double blow of losing both Den and Angie so close together.
 The solution to the problem was one of the soap's most complicated and creative exercises, that required intricate planning.
 The idea was to enable Den to stay as an on-screen presence into 1989, while keeping Grantham working for EastEnders only until the autumn of 1988.
 Tony Holland and writer/editor Bill Lyons came up with a story to put Den in prison for a year, intending that material recorded in a block of intensive filming would then be included in the programme for the rest of the year.
 The programme didn't want to make Den into a criminal, however, so he had to be put in prison for doing something that could be justified to the viewing public – otherwise there would be no sympathy for him.
-The answer lay in a storyline that was running with another character – the rape of Kathy Beale (Gillian Taylforth).
-After simultaneously getting in way over his head with a criminal organisation (The Firm), Den torched Kathy's rapist's winebar in retaliation, and was then made to take the blame for the deed by the firm.
+The answer lay in a storyline that was running with another character: the rape of Kathy Beale (Gillian Taylforth).
+After simultaneously getting in way over his head with a criminal organisation (The Firm), Den torched Kathy's rapist's wine bar in retaliation, and was then made to take the blame for the deed by the firm.
 After he refused, went on the run, and was nearly killed by the firm's heavies, Den turned himself into the police and was put on remand at Dickens Hill prison in September 1988.
 For the next five months he was seen, in the company of a small group of new but ultimately short-lived characters also confined in the prison, on a regular basis in EastEnders.
 This material was shot in less than a month at Dartmoor Prison, Devon.
-When these segments were written and recorded, they were done so entirely in isolation and in advance – the production team had no real idea of other material that would have to fit around it.
+When these segments were written and recorded, they were done so entirely in isolation and in advance; the production team had no real idea of other material that would have to fit around it.